 4. Favoritism

-It’s demoralizing to watch others get ahead when you’ve done everything right, but if favoritism is tied to who you are, not how you perform, it may be illegal.
+It is demoralizing to watch others get ahead when you have done everything right, but if favoritism is tied to personal characteristics rather than work performance, it may be illegal.
 Favoritism occurs when supervisors consistently give better assignments, opportunities, or recognition to certain employees based on personal preferences rather than merit, qualifications, or performance.

 Example: Your supervisor regularly hands the most high-profile projects to a colleague, even though you have more experience, stronger results, and a proven track record.

-On its own, favoritism isn’t always unlawful.
-But when it systematically excludes or disadvantages employees based on protected traits it becomes a form of discrimination, and that’s where legal protections apply.
+It is important to note that, on its own, favoritism is not always unlawful.
+But when the favoritism systematically excludes or disadvantages employees based on protected traits, it becomes a form of discrimination that falls into an area where legal protections do apply.
 Federal and state laws exist not just to promise fairness, but to enforce equal access to opportunity.

-We often hear from employees who feel invisible despite working harder and performing better than those being favored.
-If you’re being overlooked because of your identity, not your ability, you may have the right to challenge that treatment.
-And we’re here to help you do exactly that.
+We often hear from employees who say they feel invisible or passed over despite working harder and performing better than those being favored.
+If you are being overlooked because of your identity rather than your ability, you may have the right to challenge that treatment.
+And we are here to help you do exactly that, in a manner that will resonate strongly with Minnesota judges and juries.

 Complete a Case Evaluation form now